Hamites: "Hamiticised Negroes"

 European colonial powers in Africa were influenced by the Hamitic hypothesis in their policies during the twentieth century.
 For instance, in Rwanda, German and Belgian officials in the colonial period displayed preferential attitudes toward the Tutsis over the Hutu.
 Some scholars argued that this bias was a significant factor that contributed to the 1994 Rwandan genocide of the Tutsis by the Hutus.
+This theological anthropology and the belief of the Tutsi as Israeli invaders may have motivated the Hutus towards a nativist genocide against the Tutsi population, with such legacy of ethnic division continuing post-conflict.
+Conversely, the Burundian Havila Institute led by Jean Yochannan Bwejeri claims Tutsi origin from the tribes of Dan and Judah, possibly further fueling ethnic tensions exacerbating the Great Lakes crisis.